EricVanDerDijs/twonne-api/readme.md

 The goal is to integrate in this project several technologies/techniques that I want to learn/try.

-This are:
+These are:
 - REST API Routing (for practice)
 - PostgreSQL database
 - Unit Testing

 To do:
 - Integrate unit testing

 ## Docs: